AleksyBach/mapr_tutorial/README.md

 This is a collection of Ansible scripts which help you to setup a MapR-cluster.

+Used on my Own (AleksyBach) for training purpouse only

 Maintainer: Carsten Hufe - Lead Data Engineer @ MapR

 Changes, bugs and feature requests can be requested by using the Github issue tracker.